 He was an avid gambler since he was of age, 18.
 He often played video poker and slot machines at the Maxim Casino.
 His habit eventually turned detrimental, so much so that Matusow even had to attend Gamblers Anonymous meetings.
 His gambling problem and other vices followed him his entire life.

 He told in an interview for Total Gambler that he learnt Texas Hold’em from a professional poker player named Steve Samaroff.
 There’s hardly any information available online about Samaroff other than his mentorship of Matusow.

 Matusow got a job dealing cards at Sam’s Town Casino.
-Eventually, he was winning enough on poker tournaments to quit and became a professional player.
+Eventually, he was winning enough in poker tournaments to quit and become a professional player.

 → Live Tournaments ←